About The Fellowship

 The Initiators Fellowship graduated its inaugural cohort in December 2018.

 The four Fellows were supported with two years of leadership and business development training with the goal of increasing the growth and impact of their social enterprise ventures and their commitment to serve as leaders within Central Minnesota.
 Program evaluations were strong, with Fellows reporting a 68 percent increase in valuable network connections made through the Fellowship.

 At the conclusion of the program, all four Fellows reported an increased commitment to live and grow their social enterprise in the region where they live.
 Learn more about the Cohort 1 Fellows here.

 The program’s early success encouraged other supporters to join the Initiative Foundation and founding funder Granite Equity Partners in their goal to expand the program across Greater Minnesota by 2025.

 The Bush Foundation, a strong booster of promoting social change through business enterprise and leadership development, has committed to a seven-year, $1.4 million investment.
 The first phase of the resulting expansion will be a partnership with Southwest Initiative Foundation and West Central Initiative, which have signed on to foster and support Fellows within their respective regions starting in 2020.
-The partnership will result in an expanded cohort of up to seven Fellows and a much broader and deeper network of support.
+The partnership includes an expanded cohort of seven Fellows and a much broader and deeper network of support.